-In the photography industry, there have been several ebbs and flows with regard to adoption of new technologies and techniques.
+In the photography industry, there have been several ebbs and flows with regard to the adoption of new technologies and techniques.
 From the advent of DSLRs that capture high-quality video, to seemingly magical noise-free high ISO mirrorless cameras.

 A few years ago we saw a spike in the world of still photography.
-The art of merging video and still photography into what is know as a “cinemagraph”.
+The art of merging video and still photography into what is known as a “cinemagraph”.
 A cinemagraph is basically a short clip of video, that has been “frozen”, and then edited to reveal only a select bit of motion.
-The popularity of affordable 4K mirrorless cameras fueled the popularity of the cinemagraph, and the promise of even higher resolution cameras continue to make this art form and technique a viable method for digital storytelling.
+The popularity of affordable 4K mirrorless cameras fueled the popularity of the cinemagraph, and the promise of even higher resolution cameras continues to make this art form and technique a viable method for digital storytelling.

 However, one limitation of using video as the basis for adding motion to still photos is that, well, it’s video.
-This means, the photographer cannot shoot in raw, and is ultimately limited in resolution to the size of the video which, admittedly is very generous in 4K resolutions.
+This means, the photographer cannot shoot in raw and is ultimately limited in resolution to the size of the video which, admittedly is very generous in 4K resolutions.
 For example, one frame of 4K video roughly equates to an 8 megapixel still image.
 The other limitation is that your content must be captured specifically for the purpose of creating cinemagraphs.
-Which is fine if you’re creating a purpose-built cinemagraph from start to finish.
+This is fine if you’re creating a purpose-built cinemagraph from start to finish.
 But leveraging your library of already shot videos and stills is not possible.

 Say hello to the Plotagraph

-This software has to be seen to be believed, and understood.
+This software has to be seen to be believed and understood.
 And here are a few shots of mine that have had motion applied, as well as a few demonstrative shots from the company.